 Fig. 1.
-Overview of the Pricing Model
+Overview of the pricing model.

-- A pricing model including on-demand, daily, auction, and spot billing methods is proposed, in which the resource can be overbooked according to different QoS requirements.
-A novel auction approach is designed for auction billing by applying pricing and winner determination rules and proving that the approach guarantees individual rationality, computational efficiency, and truthfulness. - 2) Novel resource prediction methods based on LSTM and residual network are adopted, where an adaptive padding method and a threshold are used to improve the prediction accuracy.
-Furthermore, the dynamic resource overbooking mechanism, including a cancellation policy and QoS satisfaction ratio feedback based on the resource prediction, is introduced. - 3) The algorithms are validated with real-world datatrace, and the experiment is scaled five times compared with [13].
+3) The algorithms are validated with real-world datatrace, and the experiment is scaled five times compared with [13].
 The experimental results show that the auction approach can achieve desirable properties.
 In the meantime, the dynamic overbooking mechanism improves the profit by 51.58% under the premise of high QoS satisfaction ratio.

 The remainder of this paper is organized as shown in Fig. 1.
 First, in Section 2, the system model is introduced, which primarily includes edge nodes and user tasks.
-Different user tasks are categorized into four billing methods, i.e., the ondemand, daily, auction, and spot billing methods.
+Different user tasks are categorized into four billing methods, i.e., the on-demand, daily, auction, and spot billing methods.
 Second, for the auction billing in the pricing model, an online auction approach is proposed and analyzed in Section 3, which includes a pricing rule and a winner determination rule.
 Third, based on the four billing methods, the dynamic resource overbooking mechanism is illustrated in Section 4 to overbook resources as much as possible, where the resource utilization prediction method and the cancellation policy are used to improve prediction accuracy.
 Finally, the experimental settings and results are described in Section 5 and the paper is concluded in Section 6.